 Peter: Yeah, that is great.
 So, the core product in this space for the non-radiology clinician is a product called Dragon Medical One, which is a cloud-based dictation system which approximately 60 percent of all physicians in the U.S. use.
 The product already supports over twenty-five languages with incredibly high fidelity.
 It’s sold worldwide today on that front.
 In terms of the ambient part, as we do these more colloquial conversational stuff that’s earlier in the journey.
 So, we’re in the process now of morphing that into support.
 Multiple languages today that is focused on English.
 But we have a lot of demand, as you would expect, to start penetrating other languages like Spanish, et cetera.
 So that’s on the roadmap today.
 So, depending on which product you’re talking about, we either have wide coverage of that or we’re on the early stages for the newest ambient piece.

-Q. What are some of the high impact, high value non-clinical use cases for voice recognition?
+Q. What are some of the high impact, high value non-clinical use cases for voice recognition technology in healthcare?

 Peter: One of the hot areas which crosses both clinical and non-clinical is in the patient engagement space.
 As you know, like many industries, healthcare is now taking this idea of using digital technologies to redefine what is often called – the digital front door.
 So, how do you access care and how do you follow up on care using technology?
 From Nuance perspective, we are a leader in what’s called omni-channel virtual assistant technology.
 We power these sophisticated applications for companies like FedEx, Disney, American Airlines, when their consumers interact over our telephone line for an interactive voice response system or a chatbot or on a social system like Facebook Messenger.
 So, we have started to bring all that into the healthcare arena for healthcare providers as they look to do things like manage booking your appointment.
 Did you prep for your clinical visit?
 Are you taking your meds?
 All of these are both clinical and non-clinical use cases.